sayedex/NE0-stake-contract/BuyingREADME.md

 ## 2.Function to update the treasuryWallet address
+Keep in mind one things that is treasuryWallet need to hold all token that you want to sell otherwise contract can't sell the reward nft
 - _newTreasuryWallet : new treasuryWallet address

 ```solidity

 function setTreasuryWallet(address _newTreasuryWallet) external onlyOwner {